 But there’s a critical flaw in this mental exercise.
 You simply don’t have all the information.
 Someone might have a great body, but they might be seriously ill.
-That great vacation might have been paid for with an inheritance after a family member passed away.
+That great vacation might have been paid for with an inheritance after a family student passed away.

 A smarter strategy is to compare yourself to your own recent past.
 How is your figure compared to 6 months ago?
 How are your finances compared to last year?
 If you’re making progress, congratulate yourself.
 Most people aren’t doing nearly as well.
 They’ve weighed the same 210 lbs. and had the same $1,200 in their bank account for the last 20 years.